Generation of continuous-variable cluster states of cylindrically polarized modes

+There has been significant progress in generating large scale CV cluster states in recent years.
+The first realization of CV cluster states relied on the generation of individually squeezed states from different optical parametric oscillators supporting the same Gaussian spatial modes.
+The modes interfere in a linear network of beam splitters to create a cluster state of four modes~\cite{su-experimental-2007,yukawa-experimental-2008}.
+This idea was then extended to higher order spatial modes combined with a programmable spatial mode detector rendering the system much more compact~\cite{armstrong-programmable-2012}.
+These methods did not allow for large scale cluster states to be formed.
+However, excellent scalability can be attained by making use of the inherent quantum correlations between frequency modes of an optical parametric oscillator~\cite{menicucci-ultracompact-2007,menicucci-one-way-2008,pysher-parallel-2011,pinel-generation-2012} or by using the temporal-mode quantum correlations~\cite{menicucci-arbitrarily-2010,menicucci-temporal-mode-2011}.
+Using these two approaches, cluster states of 16 modes~\cite{roslund-wavelength-multiplexed-2013}, 60 modes~\cite{chen-experimental-2014} and 10$^6$ modes~\cite{yokoyama-ultra-large-scale-2013,yoshikawa-invited-2016} have been generated, respectively.

-In this Letter, we report on a new scheme to generate cluster states with the help of quadrature squeezed cylindrically polarized modes.
-The presented cluster states rely on the four orthogonal basis modes of the cylindrically polarized states which can be easily distinguished and addressed.
-Moreover, this approach to cluster generation is very compact, since non-classical multi-mode correlations are obtained for all involved cylindrically polarized modes in a single nonlinear process.
-This could be for example a photonic crystal fiber \cite{Euser2010, Gabriel2011} or an optical parametric oscillator \cite{Santos2009,Lassen2009}.
-The schemes proposed here are designed in such a way that they offer, at the same time, a compact and robust cluster-state preparation as well as an easy and direct addressability of the nodes of the cluster.
-At the end of this paper, we report on an experimental demonstration of one of the proposed schemes, for which we measure the quantum correlations present among all the four nodes of the cluster state.
+Here, we report on new schemes to generate a four-state cluster with the help of quadrature squeezed cylindrically polarized modes.
+These modes have a nonseparable structure leading to useful properties both in a quantum~\cite{gabriel-entangling-2011} and classical optics setting~\cite{aiello-quantumlike-2015}.
+The resulting cluster states rely on the four orthogonal bases of the cylindrically polarized modes which can be easily distinguished and addressed.
+This approach to cluster generation is related to the approach of Ref.~\cite{armstrong-programmable-2012} where the different eigenmodes of the cluster correspond to the higher-order Hermite-Gaussian spatial modes.
+However, in our proposal, we add the polarization as another degree of freedom, thereby extending the mode space by a factor of two and promoting the flexibility in addressing the various modes.
+The approach can be extraordinarily compact as all involved modes can be generated in a single optical parametric oscillator using the process of parametric downconversion~\cite{dos-santos-continuous-variable-2009,lassen-continuous-2009} or by using the optical Kerr effect of an optical fiber~\cite{euser-birefringence-2011, gabriel-entangling-2011}.
+The schemes we propose here are designed in such a way that they offer, at the same time, a compact and robust cluster-state preparation as well as an easy and direct addressability of the nodes of the cluster.
+At the end of this paper, we report on a proof-of-principle demonstration of one of the proposed schemes, for which we measure the quantum correlations present among all the four nodes of the cluster state.

-For continuous variables, in the limit of infinite squeezing, cluster states fulfill the eigenequation \cite{vanLoock2007}
+For continuous variables, in the limit of infinite squeezing, cluster states fulfill the eigenequation \cite{van-loock-building-2007}